 - All border crossings (road, river and rail) closed from 8 a.m.
 20 March 2020, except for road transport crews and other persons with special permit.

-- Controlled reopening of airports for commercial flights announced to begin on 18 May 2020, when Air Serbia will commence flights to London, Frankfurt, Vienna and Zurich.
+- International airports in Belgrade and Niš closed for commercial traffic.
+Controlled reopening of airports for commercial flights announced from 18 May 2020.
 The airports are currently open for: